How to improve Warehouse Efficiency: 4 areas for improvement

 - Standardize – Make rules for tasks, organisation, cleaning, and maintenance.
 Each process will run smoothly when adhering to these standards.
 For example, cleaning and maintenance schedules will ensure these tasks are completed on a regular basis.

-- Sustain – Continue with new practices, keeping track with audits and logs.
+- Sustain – Continue with new practices, keeping track of audits and logs.
 All employees should participate in all of the 5 S’s and be rigorous in following the methods in place.

 Efficiency improvement area #4: Be Energy Efficient